surniaulula/wpsso/readme.txt

 	* None
 * *Developer Notes*
 	* Renamed the `WPSSO_OPTIONS_#_*` multisite single-option constants to `WPSSO_ID_#_OPT_*` and optimized their checks.
+	* Added a new SucomUtil::explode_csv() static method to explode and trim CSV strings.

 **Version 3.37.7-1 (2016/12/08)**